sanikabhagat/Titanic-Survival-Prediction/README.md

 The problem at hand is to complete the analysis of what sorts of people were likely to survive using Logistic Regression Algorithm

 ### Instructions to Download and Run the Project:
-- The project folder has two files: The data file named "USA_Housing.csv" and the Jupyter notebook named "Predicting House Prices Using Linear Regression.ipynb"
+- The project folder has three files: Two data file named "train.csv" and "test.csv" and the Jupyter notebook named "Predicting Survival on the Titanic.ipynb"
 - Download the Project folder and run the .ipynb file using Jupyter Notebook